Kanda09/Workshop-Godot/Advanced-Godot.md

 **HOWEVER** Godot gives us a wonderful way to be more generic, by its configuration files !

-Your task, if you accept it is to take any of the node that you have to instanciate manually and create a script that read a configuration file and initialize them for you !
+Your task, if you accept it, is to take any of the node that you have to instanciate manually and create a script that read a configuration file and initialize them for you !

 > **HINT**: Reading the documentation *might* be a good idea :D